 synapses | circuits | plasticity | disease | decision-making

-We work on a range of exciting and fundamental questions that aim to understand basic functions of neural circuits.
-Our research uses sensitive imaging methods, electrophysiology and ultrastructural analysis to tackle these important issues.
+We work on exciting and fundamental questions that aim to understand basic functions of neural circuits, using imaging methods, electrophysiology and ultrastructural analysis.
 Current areas of interest include:

 Synaptic remodelling in learning and feeding circuits

-Synapses are the key sites for information transfer in the mammalian brain.
+Synapses are key sites for information transfer in the mammalian brain.
 Importantly, they are not rigid in their function but highly adaptive – a change in synaptic strength is a critical step in memory formation and storage.
-We focus on how functional populations of synaptic vesicles – or pools – contribute to synaptic tuning in transmission and plasticity (Neuron 2010, Nature Comms 2011, Neuron 2012, Nature Comms 2015).
-We are now extending our findings from hippocampus into much more behaviourally-relevant circuits that underlie feeding control in hypothalamus in a collaboration with Tiago Branco at SWC, University College London.
+We focus on how functional populations of synaptic vesicles, and their remodelling, contribute to synaptic tuning in transmission and plasticity (Neuron 2010, Nature Comms 2011, Neuron 2012, Nature Comms 2015, Cell Reports 2020).

 Synaptic and neuronal dysfunction in disease